 “I don’t wish to hear your whimpering excuses,” Malek spoke with authority.

 “Please, sir, I know I’m unworthy of any forgiveness, but I’ll do anything…” Nuha trailed off.

 Malek let his rage burn into Nuha by the way of his gaze and he leaned forward in the chair.
 Nuha was a coward and deserved to be punished a thousand times over.
 However, the day Malek visited Nuha’s house, he became aware of a jewel more precious than any item Nuha could offer.

 “You have a daughter…” Malek said.
-“What does she think of your business decisions?”
+“What does she think of your business dealings?”

 “She’d be ashamed, sir.
-My daughter is the best thing that ever happened to me, yet I disappoint her so.
-If I could have another chance, I’m swear I’ll never do such a thing ever again,” Nuha answered.
+My daughter is the best thing that ever happened to me, yet I disappoint her.
+If I could have another chance, I swear I’ll never do such a thing ever again,” Nuha answered.

 Nuha was so transparent, trying to earn sympathy by using his daughter.
 Malek let a sly smile appear slowly and he then lent back in his seat.

 “Very well then…” Malek said, pretending to ponder a thought for a moment.